 In January 2018, their first book #225 I thought this would was published by Belladonna* Collaborative, NYC.
 Their texts and poems have appeared in the book Portrait Wayne McGregor, commissioned by The Bavarian State Ballet, on the official page of The Absence of Paths, the Official Tunisian Pavillion of the 57th Venice Biennial and on the blog The History of Painting Revisited in collaboration with Deutsche Bank Kunsthalle for the Fahrelnissa Zeid Retrospective.

 Göksu holds an M.A. in art history with the supervision of Assoc.
 Prof. Dr. Zeynep Yasa Yaman.
-Nowadays, they worked as a research and teaching assistant at the Art History Deparment of Hacettepe University.
-They is working on their Ph.D. on queer chronopolitics in relation to performance, blackbox (as a temporal implosion) with Prof. Dr. Bojana Kunst.
+They worked as a research and teaching assistant at the Art History Deparment of Hacettepe University.
+Now, they is working on their Ph.D. on queer chronopolitics in relation to performance, blackbox (as a temporal implosion) with Prof. Dr. Bojana Kunst.

 Göksu’s texts can also be read on goksukunak.tumblr.com.